Creating and sharing objectives

 Setting up your own objectives

-There are three ways to begin creating your goals in Small Improvements.
+There are two ways to begin creating your goals in Small Improvements.
 Either via a handy shortcut in your top navigation bar:

-Or by simply clicking into the "Your Objectives" screen via the menu on the left.
+Or by simply clicking into the "Your Objectives" screen from the left sidebar.
 Once on this dashboard, you will see any objectives for the current quarter (or year, or month, depending on your company's defaults).
 You will also see another create option via the yellow button in the upper left corner of the screen: